zhbjsh/homeassistant-ssh/README.md

 ##### Dynamic sensors

 Dynamic sensors are created by setting `dynamic: true`.
-A dynamic sensor extracts a variable number of values from the command output and creates a “child sensor” for each of them.
+A dynamic sensor extracts a variable number of values from the command output and creates a "child sensor" for each of them.
 To be able to use a dynamic sensor, each line of the command output must contain ID, value (and optional name) of a child sensor, separated by either one or more spaces or a separator defined with the sensor (example).

 ##### Controllable sensors